Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Distributionally Robust Synthetic Control

-In the following, we introduce a new causal estimand as a proxy of the time-averaged ATT $\bar{\tau}$ in \eqref{eq: tau bar}.
-To motivate the definition, we express the time-averaged ATT $\bar{\tau}$ as the solution to an optimization problem and then generalize its definition through borrowing the strength of distributionally robust optimization.
+In the following, we introduce a novel causal estimand as a proxy for $\bar{\tau}$ in \eqref{eq: tau bar}.
+To motivate the definition, we express the time-averaged ATT $\bar{\tau}$ as the solution to an optimization problem and then generalize its definition borrowing the strength of DRO.

-We start with the optimization problem's objective function and then express $\taubar$ as a maximizer of the optimization problem in the following \eqref{eq: standard SC}.
-For any given weight vector $\beta$, we define the following reward function $R_{\beta}(\tau)$ associated with the treatment effect $\tau$,
+We start with the objective function of the optimization problem and show that $\bar{\tau}$ is the maximizer of the following optimization problem \eqref{eq: standard SC}.
+For any given weight vector $\beta$, we define the reward function $R_{\beta}(\tau)$ associated with the weight $\beta$ and the treatment effect $\tau$ as

-For a given weight $\beta$ and treatment effect $\tau$, $R_{\beta}(\tau)$ compares the prediction error of using a null treatment effect and that of using a constant treatment effect $\tau$.
-Hence, $R_{\beta}(\tau)$ represents the improvement in fit when a constant $\tau$ is incorporated in the post-treatment period.
-For a given $\beta$, our goal is to maximize $R_{\beta}(\tau)$, as a higher value indicates a greater reduction in prediction error under the assumption of a nonzero treatment effect.
+For given $\beta$ and $\tau$, $R_{\beta}(\tau)$ compares the prediction error under a null treatment effect to that under a constant treatment effect $\tau$, representing the improvement in fit when $\tau$ is introduced to quantify the treatment effect in the post-treatment period.
+Thus, for a given $\beta$, we aim to maximize $R_{\beta}(\tau)$, as larger values indicate greater reduction in prediction error.

-When the oracle knowledge of $\beta^{(1)}$ is available, we write the time-averaged ATT $\taubar$ as the solution to the following optimization problem,
+When the oracle knowledge of $\beta^{(1)}$ is available, we write the time-averaged ATT $\bar{\tau}$ as the solution to the following optimization problem,